markhoney/mark.honeychurch.org/docs/blog/skepticism/2015/09/20/ignobel/index.md

 ### Bald-faced hornet

-> “rich, hearty, slightly crunchy.
-Similar to getting your hand mashed in a revolving door.”
+> "rich, hearty, slightly crunchy.
+Similar to getting your hand mashed in a revolving door."

 ### Yellowjacket
-> “hot and smoky, almost irreverent.
-Imagine WC Fields extinguishing a cigar on your tongue.”
+> "hot and smoky, almost irreverent.
+Imagine WC Fields extinguishing a cigar on your tongue."
 Both rate a two.

 ### Bullet ant

-> “pure, intense, brilliant pain, like fire-walking over flaming charcoal with a three-inch rusty nail grinding into your heel”.
+> "pure, intense, brilliant pain, like fire-walking over flaming charcoal with a three-inch rusty nail grinding into your heel".
 Smith

 The most painful parts to be stung on: the nostril, the upper lip, the shaft of the penis.